 A former employee is suing Steak N Shake in Kissimmee over alleged unpaid overtime wages and other reported violations of the Fair Labor Standards Act.
 Katherine Arteaga reportedly worked more than 40 hours per week without minimum wage or overtime compensation at the restaurant, according to the suit.
 This overtime lawsuit is a perfect example of common restaurant labor violations that workers need to be on the lookout for.

 This isn’t the first time alleged labor violations have rocked Kissimmee’s service industry this year.
-In September, 800 victims of wage theft were awarded $133,000 in back wages after the Department of Labor discovered a Kissimmee staffing agency violated laws under the FLSA.
+In September, 800 victims of wage theft were awarded $133,000 in back wage after the Department of Labor discovered a Kissimmee staffing agency violated laws under the FLSA.

 Despite businesses being caught time and time again denying rightful pay to their employees, wage theft still happens in Kissimmee.
 So, what type of common labor violations should service industry employees look out for?